- Key considerations

 The Dockerfile should conclude with a second

-FROMdirective that specifies the base image that the packaged project will run inside and a
+FROMdirective that specifies the runtime image that the packaged project will run inside and a

 COPYdirective to copy the packaged files into the new image.

 An example Dockerfile is provided below that builds and packages a project in the ue4-full container image from the ue4-docker project and copies the packaged files into the adamrehn/ue4-runtime runtime image.

 Using pre-built plugins can speed up a project’s build process by avoiding the need to recompile all of the plugins the project depends on each time the project itself is rebuilt.
 There are two ways to obtain precompiled binaries for a plugin:

 Unreal Marketplace plugins: plugins distributed via the Unreal Marketplace typically include precompiled binaries for Windows, although not for Linux.

 Packaging a plugin yourself: if you have a custom plugin (or a Marketplace plugin that you want to build for Linux), you can build and package it yourself by running either the ue4 package command from ue4cli or the underlying